buraksezer/olric/README.md

 the partition owner tries to write the given key/value pair on its own data storage and on the replica nodes.
 If the number of successful write operations is below W, the primary owner returns `ErrWriteQuorum`.
 The read flow is the same: if you have R=2 and the owner only access one of the replicas, it returns `ErrReadQuorum`.

+#### Simple Split-Brain Protection

+Olric implements a technique called *majority quorum* to manage split-brain conditions.
+If a network partitioning occurs and some of the members lost the connection to rest of the cluster, they immediately stops functioning and return an error to incoming requests.
+This behaviour is controlled by
+`MemberCountQuorum` parameter.
+It's default `1`.

+When the network healed, the stopped nodes joins again the cluster and fragmented partitions is merged by their primary owners in accordance with
+*LWW policy*.
+Olric also implements an *ownership report* mechanism to fix inconsistencies in partition distribution after a partitioning event.

 ### Eviction
 Olric supports different policies to evict keys from distributed maps.